fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 - Set up your Fleet enroll secret.
 - Provide the TLS certificate that osquery will use to communicate with Fleet.
-- Configure and launch osqueryd
+- Configure and launch osqueryd.

 ### Set up your Fleet enroll secret